LifeLongThinker/Publications/005 Visitor Pattern Exemplified in TypeScript/Index.md

 >
 > For example: If the types `Dog` and `Duck` inherit from a common base class `Mammal` and this class defines a method `makeSound()` (the *single interface* part), then `Dog` would implement it producing a *barking* sound, while `Duck` would implement it making a *quack* sound (the *different forms of behavior* part).

-So, you go ahead and make the `exportToHtml()` method abstract and have your different subtypes of `Node`s implement it to suit their needs.
+So, you go ahead and make the `exportToHtml()` method abstract and have your different `Node` subtypes implement it to their specific needs.
 Here are two examples:

 ```typescript
 class ImageCell extends Cell {